 Veggemo has a stunning consistency with a creamy finish that likens 2% milk.
-However, the lighter nutrition facts read more like 1% milk with just 2.5 grams of fat, and of course, less sugars than milk.
+However, the lighter nutrition facts read more like 1% milk with just 2.5 grams of fat.
+Of course, less sugars than milk as well.
 It does have less protein (3 grams per serving), but this is still more than many non-dairy milks on the shelves today.
 And of course, in keeping with demand, Veggemo is both carrageenan-free and fortified with a hefty dose of calcium (30%), Vitamin D (45%), and B Vitamins (including B12 – 50%).

-As for the flavors, the Unsweetened had that dreamy fluidity, but alas it won’t be my go-to choice.
-The taste was plain and nondescript, which is a good thing in my opinion, but the finish had a slight bitterness that I found less pleasant.
+This variety had that dreamy fluidity, but alas it won’t be my go-to choice.
+The taste was plain and nondescript.
+Usually a good thing in my opinion, but the finish had a slight bitterness that I found less pleasant.
 I tested it in smoothies, but it overpowered, and in savory sauces, where it was a better match.

-The Original was enjoyed by all, with a very light sweetness and very drinkable vibe.
+The Original was enjoyed by all.
+It has a very light sweetness and very drinkable vibe.
 It worked well in smoothies, with cereals, and would probably be a good choice for baking.

-The Vanilla was sweeter, and did have a more pronounced vanilla flavor, but somehow, it tasted a bit off to us.
+The Vanilla was sweeter, and had a more pronounced vanilla flavor.
+Overall though, it tasted a bit off to us.
 That bitterness seemed to reemerge, making it our least favorite for sipping and smoothies.
 Nonetheless, I’ve read a couple of reviews where people really enjoyed this one!